 BBIP is supported in part by a National Institutes of Health T32 pre-doctoral research training grant T32GM108540 from the National Institute of General Medical Sciences.
 The program—Mechanisms of Health and Disease at the Behavioral-Biomedical Interface—aims to teach the next generation of behavioral science researchers how to utilize biomedical methodologies and conceptual frameworks for making breakthroughs in understanding both health and behavior.
-Students in the program are graduate students in the Department of Psychology at the University of Iowa.
+Students in the program are graduate students in the Department of Psychological and Brain Sciences at the University of Iowa.

 Students admitted to the training program are eligible to apply for funding under the training grant mechanism.
 Mentors include faculty from the Department of Psychological & Brain Sciences and the UI Carver College of Medicine, with Susan Lutgendorf, Ph.D. as director.